arkhanks/SQL_challenge/README.md

-I looked at the csv files to determine what I was looking at as far as column names and understanding the data in general.
+I explored the csv files to determine what I was dealing with as far as column names and understanding the data in general.

 I used quickDBD to sketch the realtionships between the tables and used chatGPT and Xpert Learning Assistant to help me determine some of the foreign keys relationships